Valentina Giacinti

-Valentina Giacinti (born 2 January 1994) is an Italian professional footballer who plays as forward for Turkish Women's Football Super League club Galatasaray and the Italy women's national team.
+Valentina Giacinti (born 2 January 1994) is an Italian professional footballer who plays as forward for Como 1907 and the Italy women's national team.

 Club career

 P.C.A.
 Atalanta

 Giacinti began her career with the P.C.A.
 Atalanta youth team.
 She made her senior career debut on 30 January 2010 as a 65th minute substitute in a Serie A match against Graphistudio Tavagnacco.
 She made a total of ten appearances for the club in her debut season but did not score for the season.
 Atalanta was relegated to Serie A2 at the end of the season.

 The following 2010–11 Seria A2 season would prove to be Giacinti's breakout season as she established herself as a starter for her team.
 She would begin her season with her first senior career goal on 26 September 2010 in a league match against Entella Chiavari, ending the match with a hat-trick.
 She would end the season with 15 goals in 21 appearances.
 The next season, she would scored another 19 goals in 25 appearances.